Uwajima Taimeshi (宇和島鯛めし)

 Tomiya

 This shop is a 3-minutes walk from Uwajima station.
-Customers with children can be accommodated in this shop because there are various types of seats they have such as counters, tables, and tatami rooms.
+Customers with children can visit this shop because it offers various types of seats such as counters, tables, and tatami rooms.
 Tomiya’s taimeshi set meal is a gorgeous set meal with simmered dishes and desserts.
-Customers usually eat it with sashimi, the taimeshi fillet has a slight sweetness but is delicious.
-The taimeshi is said to have a crispy and elastic texture and the more you chew, the more the taste of the taimeshi spreads in your mouth.
+Customers usually eat it with sashimi.
+The taimeshi fillet has a slight sweetness but tastes delicious.
+People say the taimeshi has a crispy and elastic texture.
+The more you chew, the more the taste of the taimeshi spreads in your mouth.

 Address: 9-9 Nishikimachi, Uwajima City, Ehime Prefecture